This week we're continuing our series profiling Spokane City Council candidates who expect to file for office in three weeks.

 “I think one of the problems with the focus of the federal government for at least the last 12 years is they’ve been treating a human problem as a housing problem.
 With our chronically homeless, what we find is they’re not homeless just because they ran out of money.
 With the chronically homeless, we find they’re homeless because they have addictions or mental illness.”

 He said the city should continue to spend all federal funds it receives that are earmarked for housing first resources on those shelters, but said funds that do not have those requirements, should toward treatment first programs.

-Sherazi is running for a seat in Spokane City Council District 1, which includes part of East Central, the Logan neighborhood around Gonzaga University and Hillyard.
-She is running against Jonathan Bingle and Luc Jasmin III.
+Bingle is running for a seat in Spokane City Council District 1, which includes part of East Central, the Logan neighborhood around Gonzaga University and Hillyard.
+He is running against Naghmana Sherazi and Luc Jasmin III.

 Stories with all three candidates are airing this week and full interviews with each will be posted online at spokanepublicradio.org.